U.S. Hospitals Prepare Guidelines For Who Gets Care Amid Coronavirus Surge

 As the number of coronavirus cases rises in the U.S., hospitals have a new urgency in revisiting and updating those guidelines.

 They vary from hospital to hospital, but their overall goal is usually to save the most lives.
-So hospitals consider a combination of factors: age, life expectancy, how severe a patient's illness is, how likely treatment is to help, and whether a patient has additional illnesses that could shorten their life span, such as cancer or heart disease.
+So hospitals consider a combination of factors: age, life expectancy, how severe a patient's illness is, how likely treatment is to help and whether a patient has additional illnesses that could shorten the person's life span, such as cancer or heart disease.
 Hospitals can then use those factors to develop scoring systems or clinical scores to prioritize care.

 In early March, as the coronavirus outbreak worsened in Italy, an Italian medical association issued guidelines finding that doctors might have to prioritize younger COVID-19 patients over older ones.
 "It may be necessary to place an age limit" on access to intensive care, the guidelines advised, with the goal of preserving limited health care resources for patients more likely to survive.